csci399-enterprisesoftwaredevelopment/syllabus/README.md

 ## Course Overview

-We will dive into the nuances of JavaScript, how prototypal inheritance compares to classical inheritance, and how this can be used to build dynamic and complex web applications.
-Modern tools like jQuery and BackboneJS will be discussed, but students will learn the building blocks of these frameworks and after this course be able to understand what is happening under the hood.
-The focus will be on development for browsers, though most applies to other systems like Node.js, Phonegap, etc.  Topics covered include:
+We will dive into the nuances of Android mobile device programming to teach how to write and understand Mobile Application Development and how those applications relate to the Model View Controller design pattern.
+Modern tools such as Android Studio, Git, GitHub, and the Debugger will be heavily used.
+Piazza will be used so that students and instructor may have a collaborative Question and Answer environment.
+It is intended to maximum participation with students answering other students' questions if they know the answer.
+All projects will be administered through GitHub, where students are expected to Fork the assignment and complete assignments under Version Control (accomplished with Git).
+Completing the assignment as assigned will not be enough for an A+.
+Students must add at least one "WOW" feature to the project and must be successfully demo'd to the Instructor.
+Topics covered include:

+* The Activity Lifecycle
+* Debugging Android Applications
+* Creating User Interfaces with Layouts and Widgets
-* Encapsulation, closures and scope
+* UI Fragments and Fragment Managers
-* Classical vs. prototypal inheritance
-* The event loop
+* The Tool Bar
+* SQLite Databases
-* AJAX and JSONP
+* Explicit and Implicit Intents
-    * local
-    * remote (e.g. Foursquare)
+* Bluetooth
-* Creating MVC-style models (a'la Backbone.js) from scratch
-* Test- and Pseudocode-Driven Development
+* and More...

-Topics will be demonstrated through live-code examples/slides, available at [advanced-js.github.io/deck](http://advanced-js.github.io/deck/).
-Additional exercises will completed in-class.

-See [this interview](https://web.archive.org/web/20140306162909/http://blog.masterstreet.com/2013/09/05/interview-with-aidan-feldman-instructor-at-nyu-scps/) for more background.

 ## Homework/Projects